Oregon Addendum

 Holidays

-If the Organization does not recognize Veterans Day, November 11, as a Holiday, Oregon veterans may receive the day off, unpaid, if they provide at least 21 days’ advance notice and provide proof-of-service documentation.
+If the University does not recognize Veterans Day, November 11, as a Holiday, Oregon veterans may receive the day off, unpaid, if they provide at least 21 days’ advance notice and provide proof-of-service documentation.

 Jury Duty Leave

-After receiving a summons for jury duty, employees must provide notify the University of Denver with advance notice of the summons as soon as reasonably possible.
-The University of Denver may request reasonable documentation providing proof of jury duty service to the extent permitted by law.
-The University of Denver will not discharge, discipline, retaliate against, coerce, or otherwise penalize employees who are absent to attend judicial proceedings in response to a summons for jury duty.
+After receiving a summons for jury duty, employees must provide notify University of Denver with advance notice of the summons as soon as reasonably possible.
+University of Denver may request reasonable documentation providing proof of jury duty service to the extent permitted by law.
+University of Denver will not discharge, discipline, retaliate against, coerce, or otherwise penalize employees who are absent to attend judicial proceedings in response to a summons for jury duty.

-The University of Denver will not require or request employees use vacation or paid sick leave for time spent responding to a jury duty summons, participating in jury selection, or serving on a jury.
+University of Denver will not require or request employees use vacation or paid sick leave for time spent responding to a jury duty summons, participating in jury selection, or serving on a jury.

 Meal and Rest Breaks